 When rock critics talk about “college rock,” they’re talking about R.E.M. – literally, and figuratively.
 Figuratively, because before it was called “indie rock” or “alternative rock,” and long before it became the dominant mode of rock and roll, the kind of music R.E.M. made was called “college rock,” because the main place it could be heard was college radio stations.
 But literally, R.E.M. met and formed at the University of Georgia, when students Michael Stipe and Peter Buck crossed paths in the immortal Wuxtry Records; according to legend, Stipe kept coming in the store and buying all the records Buck (who worked in the store) wanted for himself.
 There may have been no more perfect beginning for a rock band in 1980, when punk was winding down, and rock was still long from becoming a self-parody.

 R.E.M. was an unlikely choice to become the biggest band in the world.
 Their early albums, with Buck’s jangly, echoing arpeggios and Stipe’s faraway, half-mumbled lyrics, somehow evoked the South while simultaneously sounding radically new and timeless.
 But against all odds, around the time that alternative rock became solidified as a genre and reached mainstream appeal, R.E.M. became chart-toppers, influencing a whole later generation of artists and carving out a space as the world’s favorite band.
 Thirty years after their first single, they disbanded, amicably, decisively, and finally – no cash-in reunion tours, no embarrassing vanity projects, no messy media spats.
-Michael Stipe can still be seen around Athens, GA, sometimes taking tickets at The 40 Watt club, or shopping in the local co-op; drummer Bill Berry still lives on a farm outside Athens.
+Michael Stipe can still be caught visiting Athens, GA, sometimes taking tickets at The 40 Watt club, or shopping in the local co-op; drummer Bill Berry still lives on a farm outside Athens.
 Uniquely, for rock and roll, R.E.M. kept it together, and keeps it apart, like mature adults.

 5. Steely Dan – Bard College